gardener08/GildedRose/README.md

 - Once the sell by date has passed, Quality degrades twice as fast
 - The Quality of an item is never negative
 - "Aged Brie" actually increases in Quality the older it gets
+	- Note: Updated requirement from the hypothetical product owner:
+	"Aged Brie" increases in quality by 2 when the sell by date has passed.
+	This was unclear previously.
+All other rules still apply.
 - The Quality of an item is never more than 50
 - "Sulfuras", being a legendary item, never has to be sold or decreases in Quality